All You Need To Know About Composting & How To Make Yours

 Food waste and garden waste make up 28% of what we dispose of.

-Composting at home allows us to reduce the volume of materials that might be disposed of in landfill
+Composting at home allows us to reduce the volume of materials that might be disposed of in landfills

-and divert them to some useful component for our farm and environment at the comfort of our backyard.
+and divert them to some useful component for our farm and environment in the comfort of our backyard.

 We see that compost application reduced soil loss by 86% compared to bare soils,